John Howell (politician): Parliamentary career

-Howell first became MP for Henley at the 2008 Henley by-election, when the newly elected Mayor of London Boris Johnson resigned as MP.
+Howell first became MP for Henley at the 2008 by-election, when the newly elected Mayor of London Boris Johnson resigned as MP.

-Following his retaining his seat at the 2010 General Election, Howell was appointed the Parliamentary Private Secretary to the Leader of the House of Commons and the Lord Privy Seal, then Sir George Young, Bt.
-MP.
+Following his retaining his seat at the 2010 general election, Howell was appointed the Parliamentary Private Secretary to the Leader of the House of Commons and the Lord Privy Seal, then Sir George Young, Bt.
 He served on the Work and Pensions Select Committee and Justice Committee.

 In 2012 Howell reported receiving death threats after responding to a question on whether he would be acting to try to halt Israeli military actions with a reference to Hamas rocket attacks in an online exchange.
-Howell is a member of the Parliamentary Group of the Conservative Friends of Israel.
+Howell was a member of the Parliamentary Group of the Conservative Friends of Israel.
 Howell declared having received free flights to and accommodation in Israel in 2012, 2015, 2016, 2018 and 2019.

 Howell was opposed to Brexit prior to the 2016 referendum.
 He voted in favour of the withdrawal agreement of the UK from the EU, and advocated against a second referendum to ensure the referendum result was honoured.

 At the Conservative Party Conference in 2017, he was quoted by the Henley Standard as saying: "My message to Boris is to keep his bloody mouth shut!" regarding Johnson's demand that the post-Brexit transition should last "not a second longer" than two years.
 A year later, at the party conference in 2018, when Theresa May was reportedly being undermined by Johnson, The Guardian reported Howell as saying: "As far as I'm concerned Boris can just fuck off."

 In 2019, following the election of Johnson to the leadership of the Conservative Party, Howell was quoted by the Henley Standard as saying: "Boris has been elected by a large majority of the party members and I'm a democrat and we must follow that."

 In the July–September 2022 Conservative Party leadership election, Howell backed Rishi Sunak to replace Boris Johnson.
 Howell said he supported Liz Truss after her victory.

+In 2023, Howell criticised the proposed construction of a large solar farm in Botley West.

 Future

-Howell has refused to publicly declare whether or not he will stand for re-election at the next General Election.
+Howell confirmed on 11 April 2023 that he would not stand for re-election at the 2024 general election, citing old age and his intention to pursue "other avenues".